emacsmirror/eplotly/README.md

         (15 15 15 15))
        ))

-For each series we can customize various parameters (these parameters try to follow the same names used in Plotly).
+For each series we can customize various some parameters (these parameters try to follow the same names used in Plotly).
 If we want to plot a line that passes through the dots, we should pass the value "lines" to the key :mode: